 Image Credit: Wikimedia

-Lal Quarter is a not-so-popular shopping hub in Delhi but has an amazing range of fashion accessories anyone could wish for.
+Lal Quarter is a not-so-popular shopping areas in Delhi but has an amazing range of fashion accessories anyone could wish for.

 Clothes, accessories, footwear, you get all of it here at very cheap rates, and if your bargaining skills are strong, you can get the entire market in a go.

 Apart from fashion, the market also provides some beautiful arts & crafts, and decor items.

 While multinational fast-food chains have made their presence felt here too, the Lal Quarter Market still makes you feel more like you’re at a vibrant village fair rather than a professional, urban marketplace.